Gabon’s wealthy, dynastic leader thought he could resist Africa’s trend of coups. He might be wrong

 Bongo appeared intent on staying in office, like his father, until his death.

-“Gabon was in a midst of another electoral coup, so a coup chased another coup, and the latest one has more chances of being popular,” Borrel said of Wednesday’s mutiny.
+Affectionate about former colonizer France even as anti-French sentiment has grown in parts of Africa, Gabon’s president earlier this year played host to President Emmanuel Macron.
+Macron’s declaration there that “the age of Francafrique is well over” was a response to critics who have long asserted that Paris props up authoritarian rulers on the continent.

+Now Bongo, trapped at home, seeks help from “all the friends we have.”

-In recent years, Bongo has tried to present Gabon to the world as a global leader in environmental conservation instead of a case study in clinging to power.
+In recent years, he has tried to present Gabon to the world as a global leader in environmental conservation instead of a case study in clinging to power.

 The United Nations last year described the small nation as “probably the most carbon-positive country in the world due to its strong environmental conservation and longstanding political commitment to preserving the country’s untouched natural environment.”